 What Can Employers Do Instead?

-Even part-time workers must maintain health coverage or face their own individual tax penalty unless they qualify for an exemption.
 The health insurance marketplace is notoriously difficult for the average person to navigate.
 Many families simply give up and go without coverage.
 Or, they end up with a plan that doesn’t fit their needs because they simply can’t figure out how to make an informed decision.

 Fortunately, independent insurance brokers are available across most of the United States.
 They are happy to provide free group educational meetings and one-on-one consultations with a company’s employees.
 This service is often available even if the company is not providing a group health insurance plan or excludes part-time workers from the plan.
 Such brokers can help workers understand their options.
 Plus they help them choose an appropriate plan and figure out if they qualify for subsidies or state-funded care (as many part-time, low-income workers do).